Degrassi: 1999–2019: Degrassi: The Next Generation and Degrassi: Next Class

+On January 20, 2020, Degrassi co-creator Kit Hood died of a brain aneurysm at his home in Nova Scotia, aged 76.

-Planned HBO Max revival and cancellation (2022–present)
+2022–present: Planned second revival and documentary series

-On January 13, 2022, it was announced that HBO Max gave a series order to Degrassi, a new series in the franchise consisting of 10 hour-long episodes set to premiere in 2023. .It was announced that the new series would be helmed by Lara Azzopardi and Julia Cohen, who previously wrote the Degrassi: The Next Generation episode "Heat of The Moment".
+On January 13, 2022, it was announced that HBO Max gave a series order to Degrassi, a new series in the franchise consisting of 10 hour-long episodes set to premiere in 2023.
+It was announced that the new series would be helmed by Lara Azzopardi and Julia Cohen, who previously wrote the Degrassi: The Next Generation episode "Heat of The Moment."
 Linda Schuyler, franchise co-creator, and Stephen Stohn, creative partner on The Next Generation, issued a joint statement confirming that they would not be involved in the new series, stating that the "time is perfect to pass the baton" to Azzopardi and Cohen.
 On February 23, 2022, casting commenced for the series with a search for 13- to 20-year-old youth of all backgrounds.
-Filming was scheduled to begin July 1, 2022 and end November 30, 2022, In August 2022, reports surfaced of a restructuring of HBO Max, which led to fears of the reboot's potential cancellation.
-In November 2022, in the wake of the Warner Bros.
-Discovery merger earlier in the year, it was confirmed the series would not be moving forward.
+Filming was scheduled to begin July 1, 2022, and end November 30, 2022, However, in August 2022, reports surfaced of the restructuring of HBO Max, which led to fears of the reboot's potential cancellation.